mmalek06/ml-training-room-infra/readme.md

 The management scripts should be idempotent.
 At least in the case of Azure cloud, they create a few resources that are not supposed to be managed.
 Those resources are a resource group and a key vault.
 KV is needed to hold credentials for a service provider under which Terraform operates.
 Other resources should be managed purely by Terraform. <br />
-For now there's only one management script:

-1. InitEnv.ps1 - initializes the aforementioned resources if they don't exist, then adds env variables for the current powershell session, so that
+1. InitRemote.ps1 - initializes the aforementioned resources if they don't exist, then adds env variables for the current powershell session, so that
    Terraform uses correct credentials
+2. InitLocal.ps1 - sets up local machine for development

 # Running terraform